RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-24-rhel8-really-fast.markdown

 On a KVM platform with modern hardware, we can do provisioning in below one second and login to our new VM, in less than 7 seconds.

-Witht hat said, this post is about doing VM deployment much faster, but without turning it into rocket science.
+With that said, this post is about doing VM deployment much faster, but without turning it into rocket science.

 <p><banner_h>Why</banner_h></p>